Getting Started with Predefined Dialogs in Blazor

 Show prompt dialog

-In the below code example, the prompt dialog displayed on OK and Cancel button click action.
+In the following example, the prompt dialog is displayed and returns a value based on the OK or Cancel button click.

 @using Syncfusion.Blazor.Popups